History of the Jews in Campania and Basilicata: Salerno

 The city of Salerno is located south of Naples.
 An inscription on a tombstone testifies to a Jewish settlement in Salerno, possibly as early as the 3rd or 4th century.
 By the Middle Ages, the town was known for a medical school founded by Jews around the year 800.
 Jews are mentioned in town records in 872.
 The Jewish quarter of Salerno is also mentioned in 1005.
 When Benjamin of Tudela visited Salerno in 1159, he found 600 Jews living in the area.
 Because of the persecutions in southern Italy around 1290–94, many Jewish families were forcibly baptized as Neofiti.
 However many Neofiti continued along as Crypto-Jews.
 In 1485, Rabbi Obadiah ben Abraham lived in Salerno and studied at the medical school.
 The expulsion of the Jews from the Kingdom of Naples in 1510 ended Jewish community of Salerno.
 In 1941, Italian fascists built the Campagna concentration camp located in Salerno.
-However, like most camps of this type, it was not a death camp but hospitable detention camp.
 The Fascists abandoned the camp in 1943 and the inmates were allowed to go free.